elysiajs/elysia-swagger/README.md

 ## exclude
 @default []

-Paths to exclude from Swagger endpoint
+Paths to exclude from the Swagger endpoint